The Cincinnati & Eastern Railroad (C&E) is an active and out-of-service railroad between Cincinnati and Portsmouth, Ohio.

-The Cincinnati & Eastern Railway (C&E) is an active and out-of-service a railroad from Idlewild in Norwood to Portsmouth, Ohio operated today by Norfolk Southern and the Cincinnati East Terminal Railway.
-At its western terminus, it connected with the Cincinnati, Lebanon and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR) and to the Scioto Valley Railway at its eastern terminus.
+The Cincinnati & Eastern Railway (C&E) is an active and out-of-service railroad between Claire and Portsmouth, Ohio.
+At its western terminus, it connected with the Cincinnati, Lebanon, and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR), and to the Scioto Valley Railway at its eastern terminus.
 The active portion between Claire and Peebles is operated today by the Cincinnati Eastern Railroad (CCET).

-A 5½ mile western extension of the C&E to the Miami Valley Railroad was completed in June.
-4b The Miami Valley had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley.
-5 When the Deer Creek tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless which forced the railroad to enter into receivership on January 27, 1879.
-Nonetheless, the NEw Richmond branch was extended to Blairville by early 1880 and to New Richmond on March 1, a distance of 14 miles.
-5
+A 5½-mile extension of the C&E west to the Miami Valley Railroad (MV) was completed in June.
+4b The MV had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley.
+Still, after the tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless, which forced it to enter into receivership on January 27, 1879.
+5 Nonetheless, the New Richmond Branch was extended to Blairsville by early 1880 and to New Richmond on March 1, giving it a total distance of 14 miles.

-Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million and authorized a bond issue to connect the railroad to Portsmouth and Gallipolis on November 21, 1880.
+Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million.
+5 They authorized a bond issue to finish the railroad from Winchester to Portsmouth on November 21, 1880.
 It ultimately desired an extension east to Gallipolis.

-The C&E exited receivership on March 1, 1881, 5 and in February 1882, the company signed a trackage agreement with the Cincinnati Northern to utilize its 3.8 miles of line from Idlewild to Court Street via the Deer Creek valley and two tunnels, finally providing the C&E with a direct connection to its Court Street depot in downtown Cincinnati.
-4b The C&E began operations from Court Street on April 4, 1882, 5 with trains departing to Irvington, Winchester, and New Richmond daily.
-By the end of the year, the C&E’s mainline had been extended to Peebles and to Rarden by May 1883.
+The C&E exited receivership on March 1, 1881.
+5 In February 1882, it signed an agreement with the Cincinnati Northern Railroad (CN) to operate over 3.8 miles of its line between Idlewild and Court Street in downtown Cincinnati via its Deer Creek alignment to obtain access to its Court Street passenger station.
+4b The C&E began daily passenger operations from Court Street to Irvington, Winchester, and New Richmond on April 4, 1882.
+5

 Columbus & Maysville

-The Columbus & Maysville (C&M) was incorporated to connect Columbus, Ohio, and Maysville, Kentucky via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen.
+The Columbus & Maysville Railway (C&M) was incorporated to connect Columbus, Ohio, and Maysville, Kentucky via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen on April 27, 1877.
 5 6 Construction began on a 19-mile segment between the C&E in Sardinia and Hillsboro in 1878, and 12 miles of the narrow gauge line were finished by the end of the year.
-5 The route was extended 5½-miles north to the Marietta & Cincinnati Railroad, about 1½ miles west of Hillsboro.
+5 The route was extended 5½-miles north to the Marietta & Cincinnati Railroad in 1879.
 5

-The first official run of the C&M was held on May 8, 1879, 8 and the line was subsequently was leased to the C&E. 6 Local interests formed the Hillsboro Railroad Company in 1880 and constructed the Hillsboro Short Line to bring the C&M further into town.
-6 7 It was subsequently leased to the C&M.
+The first train operated over the entirety of the C&M on May 8, 1879, 8 after which the line was leased to the C&E. 6 Local interests formed the Hillsboro Railroad Company in 1880 and constructed the Hillsboro Short Line to bring the C&M further into town.
+6 7 The Short Line was subsequently leased to the C&M.

 Ohio & Northwestern

 The O&NW went into receivership on June 15, 1888.
-5 Under receivership, the railroad completed five miles of the long-projected Gallipolis extension from Portsmouth to Sciotoville.
-5 The O&NW was sold on March 13, 1890, reorganizing as the Cincinnati, Portsmouth & Virginia Railroad (CP&V) on June 24, 1891.
+5 Under receivership, the railroad completed five miles of its long-awaited extension to Gallipolis between Portsmouth and Sciotoville in February 1889.
+The company was sold on March 13, 1890, and reorganized as the Cincinnati, Portsmouth & Virginia Railroad (CP&V) on June 24, 1891.

 The C&M was sold separately on May 5, 1890.
 5 The CP&V was unwilling to resume the lease on the line but continued to operate over it informally.
-Fearing abandonment, the town of Hillsboro formed the Hillsboro Railroad, which assumed the lease and began to operate over it as a short line.
-6 In December 1900, the shareholders of the CP&V voted to purchase the Hillsboro Railroad and operate it as its Hillsboro Branch.
+Fearing abandonment, the town of Hillsboro formed the Hillsboro Railroad and assumed the lease 6 until December 1900, when the CP&V voted to purchase the Hillsboro Railroad and operate it as its Hillsboro Branch.
 5

-The Norfolk & Western (N&W) merged with the CP&V in October 1901, 1 5 with the Cincinnati to Portsmouth segment becoming the N&W Cincinnati Division (Peavine).
-The Hillsboro branch was acquired by the N&W on July 1, 1902.
+The Norfolk & Western Railway (N&W) merged with the CP&V in October 1901, 1 5 with the Cincinnati to Vera Junction mainline becoming the N&W’s Cincinnati Division.
+The Hillsboro Branch was also acquired by the N&W on July 1, 1902.
 5 6

 The Scioto River bridge at Vera Junction was replaced with new multi-span trusses fabricated by the American Bridge Company in 1913.
-9 In 1947, the mainline between Peebles and Jaybird was realigned in 1947 when a quarry opened along Plum Run that required the line to be rerouted to the north and east.
-It included a new trestle above Cedar Fork and several miles of new track.
-9 The quarry was the source of ballast for the N&W and added a significant amount of traffic to the Cincinnati Division until the mid-1980s.
+9 In 1947, the mainline between Peebles and Jaybird was realigned when a limestone quarry at Plum Run was expanded that required the line to be rerouted.
+The rerouting required the building of a new trestle above Cedar Fork and the laying of several miles of new track.
+The quarry became the primary source of ballast for the N&W and added a significant amount of traffic to the Cincinnati Division until the mid-1980s.

-On March 21, 2014, CCET filed with the Surface Transportation Board (STB) to lease and operate the Peavine between Clare (Mariemont) and Williamsburg.
-NS’s T51 made its last run to Peebles to collect all of its cars and equipment on April 24 before CCET took over operations on April 27.
-In late 2016, CCET filed with the STB to lease and operate more of the Peavine between Williamsburg and Plum Run for the storage of cars, 10 and on November 29, 2021, CCET operated the first revenue unit stone train between Lehigh Hanson Aggregates at Plum Run and its transload facility in Milford.
+On March 21, 2014, the Cincinnati Eastern Railroad (CCET) filed with the Surface Transportation Board (STB) to lease and operate the Cincinnati Division between Claire and Williamsburg.
+NS’s T51 made its last run to Peebles to collect all of its cars and equipment on April 24 before the CCET took over operations on April 27.
+In late 2016, the CCET filed with the STB to lease and operate more of the Cincinnati Division between Williamsburg and Plum Run for the storage of cars, 10 and on November 29, 2021, CCET operated the first revenue unit stone train between Lehigh Hanson Aggregates at Plum Run and its transload facility in Milford.
 11

 Idlewild to Claire Yard